joykm/portfolio/README.md

 Copy the DNS Target

 ### Google DNS Steps:
-This allows www.kevin-joy.com to connect to my Heroku app
+> This allows www.kevin-joy.com to connect to my Heroku app

+Steps:
-Google Domains > DNS > Custom records > Manage custom records Host Name: www.kevin-joy.com (you can not put root domain here)
+- Google Domains > DNS > Custom records > Manage custom records
+- **Host Name:** www.kevin-joy.com (you can not put root domain here)
-Type: CNAME
+- **Type:** CNAME
-TTL: 1 hour (default)
+- **TTL:** 1 hour (default)
-Data: <paste DNS target copied from Heroku>
+- **Data:* <DNS target copied from Heroku>

 ### Google Forwarding Steps:
-This allows kevin-joy.com to forward to https://www.kevin-joy.com instead of http://www.kevin-joy.com
+> This allows kevin-joy.com to forward to https://www.kevin-joy.com instead of http://www.kevin-joy.com
+Note: This does not prevent a user from visiting http://www.kevin-joy.com directly.
+This is fixed in app.js.

 Google Domains > Website > Set up forwarding > under "Forward from" click "Edit" Two boxes will appear, one blank, one with "www" in it.